oOJohn6Oo/BaseAndroid/README.md

 #### [InsetsHelper]

-Included in `base-v*`, used for handling WindowInsets.
+Included in `base-*`, used for handling WindowInsets.

 * LifeCycle aware, auto release when activity destroyed.
 * Auto handle WindowInsets.